daniellmi/booksAPI/README.md

 # Funcionalities
  - it allows the users to log in and some routes are only avaialable if the user is logged with a token.
  - the users logged can add, modify and delete books in a library simulation.
- - using mongodb non-relational database to facilitate the transactions and flexibility
+ - using mongodb non-relational database to facilitate the transactions and flexibility.

 # techs
 - NodeJS